E. Leon Jacobs, Jr.

 Bob Freeman has 15 years of experience in construction, spanning project management to development.
 He currently serves as the Executive Vice President of Freeman Webb, Inc. and serves as a Tennessee State Representative for District 56.
-Early in his career, Bob saw a need in the market for more sustainable construction, he transitioned to commercial construction specializing in green building.
+Early in his career, Bob saw a need in the market for more sustainable construction, he transitioned from residential to commercial construction specializing in green building.
 Freeman has a Bachelor of Science in Construction from MTSU and a Master’s of Science in Green Building from Lipscomb University.